tekunotri/tfconfig/readme.txt

 how to install:
-backup your tf/cfg folder first!!!!!!! drag both folders into your root tf folder and say yes when asked to overwrite
+backup your tf/cfg folder first!!!!!!! drag every file into tf/cfg in your tf/ folder done

 edit technobinds.cfg to edit binds